leightongrant/readme-generator/README.md

 <a name="readme-top"></a>
-# README Generator
+# Readme Generator

-App to generate a README
+An app to generate a README

 ## Description

-This app will generate a professional README for your next project.
-Follow the prompts and enter all required information.
+This app will generate a professional looking README for your next project.
+Just run the app, follow the prompts with the required information and check your folder for your newly generated file.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Table of Contents